sparkflows/sparkflows-docs/docs/azure/admin-guide/synapse/connection.rst

         - Name of Connection
       * - Postback URL
         - Postback URL
-        - Postback URL through which Azure Synapse sent result back to Sparkflows
+        - Postback URL through which Azure Synapse sent result back to Sparkflows, it would be http://sparkflows_host/messageFromSparkJob
       * - Client Id
         - Client Id
         - Client Id for ADLS Configuration